Exploring Utah with the family: Pete, me, Whitney and AT

 Welcome to the spot I park my non-fiction.

 In third grade I carried a notebook everywhere and wrote stories, planning to be a writer someday.
-None of those early collections survived my family’s frequent moves.
-The first story I recall writing was about a little girl moving and unpacking in her new home.
-She was excited about her new neighborhood and had a lot of futuristic, clear-plastic furniture that she could assemble by herself.
+The earliest story I recall was about a little girl moving and unpacking in her new home.
+She was excited about her new neighborhood and she had a lot of futuristic, clear-plastic furniture that she could assemble by herself.
+Sadly, none of those early collections survived my family’s frequent moves.

 I went to Fresno High School, Fresno City College and CSU Fresno.
-I’ve lived in California, Massachusetts and Singapore and the Boston suburbs.
-And Spain, if you count six weeks in 1992 as ‘living’ (which I did, spending every day pretending to be en expat in Seville despite speaking only enough Spanish to confuse).
-Now I’m in Park City, Utah, with my family, dog, to-do lists, chores and notebooks.
+I’ve lived in California, Massachusetts, Singapore and the Boston suburbs.
+(And Spain, if you count six weeks in 1992 as ‘living,’ which I did, pretending to be en expat in Seville despite speaking only enough Spanish to confuse).
+Now I’m in Park City, Utah, with a family, dog, to-do lists, chores and notebooks.
 This is a notebook of sorts.

 Thank you for your curiosity,